Stepmother arrested in disappearance of missing Colorado boy

 COLORADO SPRINGS, Colo.
 (AP) — The stepmother of a Colorado boy missing for over a month was arrested Monday in connection with his disappearance and presumed death, authorities said.

 Letecia Stauch was arrested in Myrtle Beach, South Carolina, and is expected to be extradited to Colorado on charges including first-degree murder of a child in the death of 11-year-old Gannon Stauch, El Paso County Sheriff Bill Elder said.
+The boy remains missing.

 “All evidence points to the disappearance of Gannon being foul play,” FBI Denver special agent Dean Phillips said.